kitao/pyxel/README.md

 ### Resource

 - `load(filename, [excl_images], [excl_tilemaps], [excl_sounds], [excl_musics])`<br>
   Load the resource file (.pyxres).
-If an option is `True`, the resource will not be loaded.
-If a palette file (.pyxpal) of the same name exists in the same location as the resource file, the palette display color will also be changed.
-The palette file is a hexadecimal entry of the display colors (e.g. `1100FF`), separated by newlines.
+If an option is set to `True`, the corresponding resource will not be loaded.
+If a palette file (.pyxpal) with the same name exists in the same location as the resource file, the palette display colors will also be updated.
+The palette file contains hexadecimal entries for the display colors (e.g. `1100FF`), separated by newlines.
 The palette file can also be used to change the colors displayed in Pyxel Editor.

 ### Input